+44 (0)7793 403082

 Topics interested in supervising

-Mental Health, Adult Safeguarding, Social Work Law and Ethics, Mindfulness, Critical and Contemplative Pedagogy, Participatory Approaches in Teaching and Learning, Participatory Research Methadologies
+Mental Health, Adult Safeguarding, Supported Decision-Making, Social Work Law and Ethics, Critical Mindfulness, Contemplative Pedagogy, Participatory Approaches in Teaching and Learning, Participatory Research Methodologies

-If you are interested in being supervised by Pearse McCusker, please see the links below for more information:
+If you are interested in being supervised by Pearse McCusker, please see the links below (opening in new windows) for more information: